Man who used narwhal tusk to subdue extremist identified

 Darryn Frost ended his silence Saturday, telling Britain’s Press Association that he and others reacted instinctively when Usman Khan started stabbing people at a prison rehabilitation program at a hall next to the bridge on Nov.
 29.

 Frost used the rare narwhal tusk to help subdue Khan even though the attacker claimed to be about to detonate a suicide vest, which turned out to be a fake device with no explosives.
-The intervention of Frost and others help keep the death count to two.
+The intervention of Frost and others helped keep the death count to two.
 He said another man used a chair as a weapon in the desperate struggle.

 “When we heard the noise from the floor below, a few of us rushed to the scene,” the 38-year-old said.
 “I took a narwhal tusk from the wall and used it to defend myself and others from the attacker.
 Another man was holding the attacker at bay with a wooden chair.”